seokhh10/Readme_Helper/Readme.md

   - cd Readme_Helper

 2. **Install Dependencies**
-   Use npm to install the necessary packages, including Inquirer.
+  - Use npm to install the necessary packages, including Inquirer.
-   -npm install
+   -npm install-
-   Ensure you install the specific version of Inquirer -npm i inquirer@8.2.4
+  - Ensure you install the specific version of Inquirer -npm i inquirer@8.2.4-

   ## Usage

-  1.Run the Application: -node index.js 2.Answer the Prompts: Follow the on-screen prompts to provide information about your project.
-The questions will cover various aspects needed for a comprehensive README.
-3.View the Generated README: Once you have answered all the questions, the application will generate a README.md file in the current directory with the provided details.

-  ## Contributing

-  N/A

-  ## License

-  MIT

-  ## Test

   1. **Run the Application**:
  -node index.js

  2. **Answer the Prompts**: